Social Justice & Outreach

 - Episcopal Relief and Development & Through Our Diocese

 Through its members and collectively as a parish, St. Paul’s responds to needs in the wider United States and around the world.
 We team with agencies such as Episcopal Relief and Development, and the Diocese of Connecticut, to help when situations — such as an earthquake in Haiti or typhoon in the Philippines — arise.

 - Doing Christmas Differently

 An alternative way to give gifts that make a real difference in our world!
 During past seasons, there have been occasions to help sponsor a refugee family through our partnership with Integrated Refugee and Immigrant Services (I.R.I.S.). by providing items — coats, hats, gloves, scarves, household items etc. – that would be used to help resettle a refugee or immigrant family.
 Parishioners have also had the opportunity to sponsor a needy child or family with backpacks with school supplies for the children in Bogota, Colombia through Rise and Walk Foundation Inc.

 - Doing Lent Differently

 During Lent 2015, St. Paul’s began an ongoing partnership with the Norwalk International Academy, a component of the Public School System.
 Each week, parishioners donated specific school and other supplies to support a growing immigrant and refugee population.
 Additionally, weekly tutoring is underway at Norwalk High School.
 Students being served are primarily refugees fleeing drug wars in Central America.
 You can read more about the “what” and “why” of our work here.

-And, on March 14, more than 50 adults and children packaged 10,000 soy, rice, and protein meals in partnership with Stop Hunger Now.
-During Lent 2014, the parish collected more than $2,500 in coins to sponsor this packaging event.
-The meals are being shared in developing nations around the world.
+During Lent 2014, more than 50 adults and children packaged 10,000 soy, rice, and protein meals in partnership with Stop Hunger Now.
+The parish collected more than $2,500 in coins to sponsor this packaging event.
+The meals were shared in developing nations around the world.